Mental health

 Governors for Schools’ campaign Wellbeing Governors highlights the need for school boards to have a wellbeing link governor to support pupil and staff mental health and wellbeing.
 The charity has a number of resources including webinars, for governors to use to improve mental health and wellbeing provision at their school.

 Given the current changes in schooling and education, Kineara has been adapting its education support for the pupils and families we work with.
-If you work in a school, please spare 5-10 minutes to complete our short survey about education support in your school, or simply share the link with your contacts.
+If you work in a school, about education support in your school, or simply share the link with your contacts.
 Alternatively, you can contact us directly at info@kineara.co.uk.
 We would love to hear from you.

 Posted by kineara in Education